LajosPolya/aws-cdk-templates/deploy-ec2-auto-scaling-group/README.md

 - `autoScalingGroupName` the name of the Auto Scaling Group.
 This value is exported by the CDK and therefore printed to the command line when the app is deployed.

-The above list of commands makes a request to each of the EC2 isntances in the specified Auto Scaling Group.
+The above list of commands makes a request to each of the EC2 instances in the specified Auto Scaling Group.
 This list of commands should output the response status `200`.
 Note that the [AWS CLI](https://github.com/aws/aws-cli) must be installed.
 Each public DNS name can be used to communicate with the servers.

 ### Browser :surfer: